 Aligning IT Strategies to Achieve Green IT

-There is a global consensus aiming at ensuring average global temperature rise to remain below 20C above pre-industrial time by 2050.
+There is a global consensus aiming at ensuring average global temperature rise to remain below 2 degree celcius above pre-industrial time by 2050.
 As this consensus is ratified by countries worldwide, it will start pushing industries to work on their manufacturing process and end products.
 As we know, temperature rise is caused by the increasing concentration of green house gas in the air.
-The green house gas is produced in factories as exhaust of combustion process and accumulated over time.
-Besides emitted gas from factories, machines, devices, houses, buildings also contribute to the production of the gas, directly and indirectly.
-As the time goes by, the world becomes more populated and the production of the gas will be accelerated unless world citizens agree to change existing methods and switch to a more sustainable one.
+The green house gas itself is produced in factories as exhaust of combustion process and accumulated over time.
+Besides emitted gas from factories, other entities like machines, devices, houses, and buildings also contribute to the production of the gas, directly and indirectly.
+As the time goes by, the world becomes more populated.
+Consequently, the production of the gas will be apparently accelerated as the number of green gas emitters skyrockets unless world citizens agree to change existing devices, equipment, and ways of life, and later switch to a more sustainable one.

-IT products we use for daily activities; PCs, laptops, smart phones, and other gadgets, enterprise computing nodes; servers, mainframes, switches, etc are products of manufacturers that may or may not contribute to the worsening of green house gas concentration.
-Also, by using the products, we use energy which might be generated by a non-green process, for e.g. power plant fueled by fossil fuel.
-So, what does the current state mean?
+IT products we use for daily activities; PCs, laptops, smart phones, and other gadgets, and also enterprise computing nodes; servers, mainframes, switches, etc are products of manufacturers that may or may not contribute to the worsening of green house gas concentration.
+Using the products consumes energy.
+However, the energy might be generated by a non-green process, for e.g. power plant fueled by fossil fuel.
+So, what does the current state mean with regard to achieving greener way of life?

 The power to kickstart enforcement of policy is possessed by the ruling government of a country (usually with pressure from international community).
-In accordance with green purchasing and ratification of consensus on climate change, governments over the world may start stipulating policies which enforce industries to comply with “more green industrial or manufacturing process” and also “more green end products”.
+In accordance with green purchasing and ratification of consensus on climate change, governments over the world may start stipulating policies which enforce industries to comply with “greener industrial or manufacturing process” and also “greener end products”.
 Industries should anticipate this by allocating their resources to analyze how their system can satisfy the checklists in the requirements.
 Industries may put more care in green procurement through modification of the supply chains.
-Industries also may exert more effort in researches that end with green products; if we take the gadget example, it would be an energy-efficient gadget.
-External task like educating users to prefer green products is also essential when transforming the overall business process to a more eco-friendly one.
+As an example, industry will only use materials produced by a green supplier and reject non-compliant material which does not meet green standard.
+It is also natural for industries to exert more effort in researches that end with green products.
+If we take the gadget example, it would be an energy-efficient gadget.
+Besides those internal efforts, external efforts like educating users to prefer green products in daily use is also essential.
+This will synchronize the process of transforming the overall business process to a more eco-friendly one with maintaining the consumer base.